The Manager's Responsibility for Employee Learning

 Some time ago, I listened intently to General Frank Anderson of Defense Acquisition University (DAU) explain how a lot of new knowledge and skill is obtained from DAU but may not be optimally applied on the job because managers don't assume the responsibility they should when their direct reports are sent off to training.
 He coined the term "scrap learning" to describe the phenomena.

 I thought about Anderson's remarks again when I heard Dr. Robert Brinkerhoff - known for his Success Case Method of learning evaluation - give a presentation earlier this year.
-Brinkerhoff gave an Oscar-worthy performance when he illustrated the
+Brinkerhoff gave an Oscar-worthy performance when he illustrated the three types of learners to the audience:

 Learner 1: Attends training because he or she is told to do so.